ucsb-cs32/s21/_lab/lab00.md

 Gradescope automated
 -------------------

--   (80 pts) lab00Test passed Gradescope tests
+-   (40 pts) lab00Test passed Gradescope tests
 -   (20 pts) helloWorld passed Gradescope tests
+-   (40 pts) codeAddition passed Gradescope tests

 Acknowledgements
 ================

 Some material in this lab is based on work originally written by Mike Costanzo and edited by Phill Conrad, and Richert Wang.
 Other parts are original work of Phill Conrad.
-Small language edits by Zoë Wood.
+Step 7 and language edits by Zoë Wood.